Skip to main content

 That small surface is not a small system.
 It is the stable app-facing edge of a larger Runtime Kit flow:

-package boundary
+package file

 -> package material admitted by Runtime Kit

--> prepared data or callable target
+-> named data or callable target

 -> app code reads or sends a request